 Should you see, or have an accident requiring the help of ski patrol, place crossed skis upright in the snow above the scene.
 Accidents or emergencies can also be reported to any Ski Patrol Station or nearest lift attendant.
 Emergency message boards are located at the bottom of each lift.

-Wolf Creek Ski Patrol also controls on a daily basis all potential avalanche areas.
+Wolf Creek Ski Patrol performs avalanche hazard reduction on a daily basis covering all potential avalanche areas.
 Be aware that closures pertaining to these areas are for your safety and that violation of these closures is a serious matter under Colorado law.

 The Wolf Creek Ski Patrol continuously ski the mountain to help with problems, give directions, identify hazards and control fast traffic.
 Don’t be afraid to ask for their help.